Misfire

 Summary

-The M16 rifle, an iconic American weapon of the Vietnam War and the U.S. military’s standard service rifle for decades, has a story far from a success.
-In the war’s early years, the U.S. military faced a problem: its primary infantry rifle, the M14, couldn’t compete with the enemy’s AK-47s.
-The search began for a lighter, more durable, and more lethal replacement.
+The M16 rifle is one of the world’s most famous firearms, iconic as the American weapon of the Vietnam War—and, indeed, as the U.S. military’s standard service rifle until only a few years ago.
+But the story of the M16 in Vietnam is anything but a success story.
+In the early years of the war, the U.S. military had a problem: its primary infantry rifle, the M14, couldn’t stand up to the enemy’s AK-47s.
+The search was on for a replacement that was lighter weight, more durable, and more lethal t…

 Book Details